Pineapple Dip

 Servings 8 (2 cups total)

-pineapple dip piled high in white cup
+Pineapple dip piled high in a white bowl.

 Pin this now to find it later